ibumarskov/tungsten-pytest/README.md

 # tungsten-pytest
-Tunsgten fabric tests for MCP KaaS
+Tunsgten Fabric tests for MCP KaaS.
+Python 2.7 only (due to contrail-api-client limitations)